duzy/smart/README.md

 project, which is written in `makefile` to ease building projects of complex hierachy.
 The rational of `smart-make` is very similar to [the build system of Android OS](https://android.googlesource.com/platform/build/+/master).

-The goal of `smart` is to be great successor of makefile doing jobs like `smart-make` and [the Android OS build system](https://android.googlesource.com/platform/build/+/master).
+The goal of `smart` is to supersed makefile doing jobs like `smart-make` and [the Android OS build system](https://android.googlesource.com/platform/build/+/master).

 Why